 Visiting Fountains Abbey is like peeling away layers of history.
 Are you exploring the 12th century Cistercian Abbey that became the wealthiest foundation in Europe, or the monastery that was plundered by Henry VIII, or the ruin that became part of an 18th century estate?
 Or are you just enjoying a walk in a 21st century park in the rolling North Yorkshire countryside?

 In reality, of course, it is all of these, and more.
-We visited on a sunny August morning when the park was full of visitors: families making the most of the school holidays, holiday makers and people enjoying a day off work.
+I visited on a sunny August morning when the park was full of visitors: families making the most of the school holidays, holiday makers and people enjoying a day off work.
 The park is huge – 800 acres in total – and it manages to remain peaceful while accommodating the crowds.
 Many visitors had stopped off at first base – piling into the adventure playground and the children’s exhibition area.

 A Wealthy Cistercian Monastery

-We passed the sign advertising forthcoming events at Fountains – craft workshops, open air theatre and family activities – then headed towards the abbey.
+I passed the sign advertising forthcoming events at Fountains – craft workshops, open air theatre and family activities – then headed towards the ruined abbey.
 It is an impressive sight, a great stone skeleton nestling in a valley.
 It can only hint at past glories, but I tried to flesh it out in my imagination as we walked through the vast cellarium, where the lay brothers (whose labour brought wealth to the abbey while the monks studied and prayed) lived, ate and slept.
 It was a mostly silent order, so any sounds must have echoed eerily from the high vaulted ceiling.

 The ruins are a paradise for children, with steps and passageways everywhere, and the silence was punctuated by their shrieks as they ran around and explored.
-We walked round the cloisters, used by the monks for exercise and meditation, as well as to store the annual harvest of wool that made the abbey so rich.
-The fleeces were sold to visiting merchants from Italy: even in the Middle Ages Fountains was a magnet for overseas visitors.
+I walked round the cloisters, used by the monks for exercise and meditation, as well as to store the annual harvest of wool that made the abbey so rich.
+The fleeces were sold to visiting merchants from Italy: even in the Middle Ages Fountains Abbey was a magnet for overseas visitors.

 Outside the abbey, people were sunbathing or picnicking on the grass.
 These are the gardens of Studley Royal, landscaped in the 18th century with the ruined abbey as a focal point.
-We walked alongside the river, past woodland and towards the Georgian water gardens.
+I walked alongside the river, past woodland and towards the Georgian water gardens.
 It would have been a very different landscape in the Middle Ages: not just covered with sheep, but also used for mining and quarrying.

 A UNESCO World Heritage Site